ShadAdman/EdgeRt/README.md

 ### Run model
 You don't need any platform specific code, just commonMain.

-1- Call init on `Kflite` and pass the model as byte array:
+1- Call init on `Kflite` and pass the model as byte array.
+ - options is not mandatory.
+Set values carefully, Make sure your model supports each one.
 ```
-  Kflite.init(Res.readBytes("files/efficientdet-lite2.tflite"))
+         Kflite.init(
+            model = Res.readBytes("files/efficientdet-lite2.tflite"),
+            options = InterpreterOptions(
+                numThreads = 4,
+                delegateType = DelegateType.NNAPI_COREML,
+                allowFp16PrecisionForFp32 = true
+            )
+        )
 ```
 2- Prepare the input data:
 ```